alexshvid/alexshvid.github.io/posts/2019-12-26-testing-ssd-speed.md

 The first difference that I found is the temperature.
 Samsung is 51C, whereas Crucial is just only 40C.

-Second thing is performance.
-Samsung drive is almost 2x faster than Crucial on reads.
-And I can feel it by running games.
+Second difference is the performance.
+Samsung drive is almost 2x faster than Crucial.
+That is true, I can feel it in gaming.
+If Wolfenstein Youngblood starts from Samsung, there is no any delay in the game.
+If it starts from Crucial P1, than I feel delays between blocks and even when the mission starts after game gives you control, so kind of pre-caching problems.

 Samsung results:
 ![](/images/samsung-ssd.png)